 Palo Duro Canyon State Park has recently added an event center that’s available for rent.
 It blends seamlessly into the surroundings and is an asset to the park.

-Palo Duro Canyon State Park (11450 Park Road Five) is located 30 miles southeast of Amarillo, off of Interstate 27.
-Open daily, admission for everyone over 13 is $5 and kids 12 and under are free.
+Located at 11450 Park Road Five, 30 miles southeast of Amarillo, off of Interstate 27.
+Open daily, admission for everyone over 13 is $8 and kids 12 and under are free.

 Other Texas Parks to Visit

 - Make reservations months in advance for the CCC Cabins of Palo Duro Park, year-round.